 Today In Country Music History

-Every week in the first hour of the show, Ben brings you the feature ‘This Week in Country Music’.
-On this page you can discover important events from country music history for each day of the year.
+Today in Country Music History is one of the most popular features on the programme and we’ve been delivering back into the history books and give you not only a day but a week of country music trivia.
+On this page, you can discover important events from country music history for each day of the year.
 Be sure to check back regularly to update your country trivia!

 Choose a date: